dsamoht/mag-ont/README.md

 ![alt text](/assets/img/mag-ont_v1.2.0.png)

-## Software dependencies
+## software dependencies

 * [Nextflow](https://www.nextflow.io/)
 * [Docker](https://www.docker.com/) or [Apptainer (Singularity)](https://apptainer.org/)

-## Database
+## database

 * [GTDB-Tk database - release 226](https://ecogenomics.github.io/GTDBTk/installing/index.html#gtdb-tk-reference-data) (uncompressed)

-## Usage
+## usage
-Select :
+select :
   1) a container engine : docker or apptainer/singularity.
 Most HPC environment have apptainer already installed.
 Docker is mostly used on local workstations.
-  2) a workload capacity : test, base or drac. test is for testing your installation. base if for running the pipeline as a single task, like on a local computer. drac is for running with the slurm executor on the Digital Research Alliance of Canada clusters.
+  2) a workload capacity : test, base or drac. test is for testing your installation. base if for running the pipeline as a single task, like on a local computer. drac is for running with the slurm executor on the Digital Research Alliance of Canada clusters or similar slurm-based HPC.

 These profiles can be edited in [nextflow.config](./nextflow.config).